Why firms need financing can vary, from expanding locations to hiring staff to financing renovations.

 4. Purchase Inventory

 Along the same lines, purchasing inventory is another reason many business owners apply for financing.
-Maybe you’re stocking up to prevent shortages or interested in purchasing new product lines to appeal to more customers.
+Maybe you’re stocking up to prevent shortages, taking advantage of bulk order pricing or purchasing new product lines to appeal to more customers.

 Whatever the case, inventory financing or another loan type could help you cover the cost of a bulk purchase or restocking expense.